 Pattern Notes

-• The sole and the upper section is written in joined rounds.
+- The sole and the upper section are written in joined rounds.
 (You will not turn the work in between rounds.)

 How to Read a Crochet Pattern